On the Linear Programming Model for Dynamic Stochastic Matching and Its Application to Pricing: Proofs and Auxiliary Results

-It can be seen that the numerator and denominator are still polynomial functions, and the denominator still has a positive lower bound of $q_{\min}^2$.
+It can be seen that the numerator and denominator are still polynomial functions, and the denominator still has a positive lower bound of $\min\{q_{\min}^2, q_{\max}^2\}$.
 Therefore, the aforementioned property still holds, and thus the first-order partial derivative is still bounded.
-Similarly, we can prove that any-order derivatives exist and are all bounded. $\square$ \end{proof}
+By induction, any-order derivatives exist and are all bounded. $\square$ \end{proof}

 Lastly, the third lemma gives the weakly concave property for a twice differentiable function with a bounded Hessian.